 Visit a Quirky Museum

-While you’re in Hollywood, you should also give some thinking to treating yourself for a classy lunch.
-One great option is the oldest restaurant in Hollywood, Musso & Frank Grill, opened since 1919 at 6667 Hollywood Blvd.
+A great option is the oldest restaurant in Hollywood, Musso & Frank Grill, open since 1919 at 6667 Hollywood Blvd.
 Order a dry martini and a stake for a very astounding meal in the land of classic cinema.

 Ride Down Rodeo Drive